ikunetwork/WhitePaper/README.md

 * **IKU:** ~55 million/&lt;5 years = ~ $11 million per year spend.

 By design, the IKU model is much less expensive in capital and time, with significantly greater probability of scientific success.
-We anticipate scaling to further productivity efficiency to pass longevity escape velocity — the point at which, for every year that you're alive, science is able to extend your life for more than a year.
+We anticipate scaling to further productivity efficiency to surpasspass the longevity escape velocity — the point at which, for every year you're alive, science is able to extend your life for more than a year.

 ### Token and License

-The IN will be controlled by its users, **IKU** token holders, with no asset exchange third-party intervention, distributing the liquidity pool on a global basis to encourage and reward successful R&D. Token value on the IN can be derived from the following:
+The IN will be controlled by its users, `IKU` token holders, with no asset exchange third-party intervention, distributing the liquidity pool on a global basis to encourage and reward successful R&D. Token value on the IN can be derived from the following:

-* Power to perform work for IN, including peer review R&D for capitalization
+* Power to perform work for the IN, including peer review R&D for capitalization
 * IKU fee structure \(described below\)

 Licensees will either be in the form of a third party that acquires a certain threshold of tokens, engaging the `permissionlessLicense` protocol as described below, or the `RST[x]DC`.
-An `RST[x]DC` represents an ad-hoc, virtual collective capitalized through smart contract, open to the world at large.
+An `RST[x]DC` represents an ad-hoc, virtual collective capitalized through smart contracts.
 An `RST[x]DC` will consist of a project lead and its token holder network to progress research/clinical trials through established channels available for contract on a worldwide basis \(clinical research organization CRO, etc.\).

 ### The IKU Network